wade-cheng/r-git-tutorial/source/additional-explanations/tech-stack.md

 - Writing
 - a book
 - with MS Word
-- and using your computer's "drag and drop" function to upload the files
+- and using your computer's "drag and drop" function
-- into Google Drive
+- to upload the files to Google Drive

 is analogous to

 - coding
 - a statistics report
 - with RStudio
-- and using Git (or RStudio's Git GUI) to upload the files
+- and using Git (or RStudio's Git GUI)
-- into GitHub.
+- to upload the files to GitHub.